(Part time) 2021 start

 Training as a Family Therapist

-The Leeds Family Therapy and Research Centre has been training Family Therapists for over 25 years to work with individuals, couples and families experiencing distress in life and relationships across the lifespan You will develop theoretical knowledge, skills and the personal professional development needed to make a positive difference through your work as a Family Therapist.
+The Leeds Family Therapy and Research Centre at University of Leeds has been training family therapists for over 25 years to work with individuals, couples, kinship groups and families experiencing distress.
+You will develop the theoretical knowledge, clinical skills and personal professional development needed to practice systemic psychotherapy.

-The MSc Systemic Family Therapy is the final two years of training and is preceded by Foundation and Intermediate level systemic practice training courses, which can be combined at the University of Leeds in the PGCert Systemic Practice.
-Foundation and Intermediate level can also be studied as standalone courses for professionals to develop systemic practice and to determine.
-Entry to the training programme is at Foundation / PgCert level.
+The MSc Systemic Family Therapy is the final two years of training and is preceded by Foundation and Intermediate level systemic practice training courses.
+These can be undertaken over two years part time at the University of Leeds in the PGCert Systemic Practice.
+The Foundation and Intermediate level courses can also be studied as standalone courses for professionals to develop their practice to each level.
+Entry to the training programme for all professionally qualified students is at Foundation/PGCert level.

-Please scroll down and read the essential application guidance before applying.
+Please consult the 'Applying' section for application guidance before applying.

 The course will develop your ability to make use of published systemic theory and to be able to critique current research in family therapy.
-You will develop a high level of ability in articulating theory and practice in relation to case material.
-Graduates of the course will have skills in teaching others systemic ideas and some basic experience in contributing a systemic perspective in supervision.
+You’ll develop skills in working with a range of research methodologies and in the conduct of research in clinical practice.

 Course structure